vascoorey/Fabric/README.md

 * MoPub.framework v3.3.0

 ## Installing
-1. Use official Fabric app to configure the components you need
+1. Use Fabric Mac app to configure the components you need (required for this pod to work).
-2. Remove all frameworks from project which were added by Fabric app
+2. Remove all frameworks from project which were added by Fabric app.
-3. Add pods
+3. Add pods to Podfile

   ```ruby
 pod 'Fabric', '~> 1.2' # required